bnidia/minitalk/README.md

 ### How to build and run
 Download to your computer, go to the directory minitalk, compile with make and then run client and server. client needs pid of server, and then text.
+In files test1.txt and test2.txt you can find sample texts to transfer.
 Example you can see below.
 ```
 git clone https://github.com/bnidia/minitalk.git
 cd minitalk